systemd-stub, sd-stub, linuxx64.efi.stub, linuxia32.efi.stub, linuxaa64.efi.stub — A simple UEFI kernel boot stub

 The UEFI boot stub looks for various resources for the kernel invocation inside the UEFI PE binary itself.
 This allows combining various resources inside a single PE binary image (usually called "Unified Kernel Image", or "UKI" for short), which may then be signed via UEFI SecureBoot as a whole, covering all individual resources at once.
 Specifically it may include:

-The kernel command line to pass to the invoked kernel will be looked for in the
+.cmdline" section with the kernel command line to pass to the

-policies that bind disk encryption and similar to kernels that are signed by a specific
+implementing TPM2 policies that bind disk encryption and similar to kernels that are signed by a

-A public key in PEM format matching this TPM2 PCR signature data in the
+.pcrpkey" section with a public key in the PEM format matching the

 If UEFI SecureBoot is enabled and the "